fdu1994/crypto_nn/README.md

 Rough implementation of the paper "A profitable trading algorithm for cryptocurrencies using a Neural Network model" I partly took some of their code I found online and adjusted it for my project.

+To play around with the coinbase api and getting some of the timeseries data I used the scripts in the coinbase_api folder.

 The pipeline code is constituted by a series of scripts to run in sequence.

 - config.py: script configurations.